solarisin/platform-espressif32/examples/espidf-arduino-matter-light/README.md

 ## Using OpenThread with Matter

 This is possible with the ESP32-C6.
-It is neessasy to have a Thread Border Routed in the Matter Environment.
-Check you matter hardware provider.
+It is necessary to have a Thread Border Router in the Matter Environment.
+Check your Matter hardware provider.